StrikeCast

 When is thunderstorm season in Little Rock?

-Little Rock sees the most lightning April–September, averaging about undefined thunderstorm days a year.
+Little Rock sees the most lightning April–September, the height of the regional storm season.

 Can I get lightning alerts for Little Rock?